kundor/MathFun/go/fractal/Multithread.md

 However, it's not safe with the arbitrary integer polynomial fractal functions returned by NewPolyFractal(coefs).
 Those tracks the polynomial roots as they are found in a slice `roots` wrapped in the closure.
 Having different goroutines calling roots = append(roots, z) is a race.

+A mutex lock was added around checking the roots, which will reduce the benefits of parallelization.